 - A. Purpose.
-The purpose of the accessory dwelling unit (ADU) ordinance is to: - 1.
-Increase the supply of housing without the need for more infrastructure or further land development. - 2.
-Provide flexible housing options for residents and their families - 3.
-Integrate housing into the community with minimal negative impact - 4.
+The purpose of an accessory dwelling unit (ADU) is to: - 1.
+Increase the supply of housing without the need for more infrastructure or further land development; - 2.
+Provide flexible housing options for residents and their families; - 3.
+Integrate housing into the community with minimal negative impact; and - 4.
 Provide elderly citizens with the opportunity to retain their homes and age in place. - B. Criteria for approval.
 All of the following criteria must be met in order for the building inspect to approve the construction of an ADU: - 1.
-A maximum of one (1) ADU may be permitted on property located within the Residential Zone Districts and must be located within or attached to the principle dwelling unit or be located in a detached structure on the property. - If attached, an interior door shall be provided between the principal dwelling unit and the accessory dwelling unit.
+A maximum of one (1) ADU may be permitted on property located within the Residential Zone Districts. - 2.
 The accessory dwelling unit shall have an independent means of ingress and egress. - 3.
-All municipal regulations applicable to single-family dwellings shall also apply to the combination of a principal dwelling unit and an accessory dwelling unit including, but not limited to, lot and building dimensional requirements - 4.
-The applicant shall demonstrate adequate provisions for water supply and sewage disposal for the accessory and primary dwelling units.
-Water and wastewater systems for the principal and accessory dwelling units may be combined or separate - 5.
+All municipal regulations applicable to single-family dwellings and accessory structures shall also apply to an accessory dwelling unit including, but not limited to, lot and building dimensional requirements.
+If an accessory dwelling unit is located above a detached accessory structure, then the height of the accessory structure may be increased to 20 feet. - 4.
+Water and wastewater connections are required for the principal and accessory dwelling units; services may be combined or separated. - 5.
 Either the principal dwelling unit or the accessory dwelling unit must be owner occupied.
 The owner must demonstrate that one of the units is their principal place of residence and legal domicile.
 Both the primary dwelling unit and the accessory dwelling unit must remain in common ownership. - 6.
 Accessory dwelling units shall maintain an aesthetic continuity with the principal dwelling unit as a single-family dwelling. - 7.
-An accessory dwelling unit building footprint size may be no larger 750 square feet. - 8.
-An accessory dwelling unit must contain a kitchen, bathroom and at least one (1) bedroom. - C. Occupancy permit required.
+An accessory dwelling unit may be no larger than 750 square feet. - 8.
+An accessory dwelling unit must contain a kitchen and a bathroom. - 9.
+One on-site parking space shall be assigned for the ADU. - C. Occupancy permit required.
 Prior to occupancy of the accessory dwelling unit, the homeowner shall obtain an occupancy permit from the Building Inspector.

-Section 5.05. - Adult Regulated Uses and Sexually Oriented Businesses.
+Section 5.05. - Adult Uses.